Venom (2005 film)

-Venom (also known as The Reaper) is a 2005 American horror film directed by Jim Gillespie and starring Agnes Bruckner, Jonathan Jackson, Laura Ramsey, Meagan Good, D. J. Cotrona and Method Man.
-It is the final film by Dimension Films to be released during their Miramax tenure before The Walt Disney Company, Miramax's parent company at the time, sold Dimension to The Weinstein Company (TWC) on October 1, 2005.
+Venom is a 2005 American supernatural slasher film directed by Jim Gillespie.
+The film's ensemble cast includes Agnes Bruckner, Jonathan Jackson, Laura Ramsey, D. J. Cotrona, Rick Cramer, Meagan Good, and Method Man.
+The film follows a group of teens who fight to survive a man-turned-zombie after he becomes possessed by evil spirits.

+Venom was released by Miramax Films on September 16, 2005.
+It received negative reviews from critics and was a box-office failure.
+It is the final film by Dimension Films to be released during their Miramax Films tenure before the Walt Disney Company, Miramax Films' parent company at the time, sold Dimension Films to The Weinstein Company on October 1, 2005.

 Plot

 A Creole woman digs up a briefcase and drives off.
 Meanwhile, high school senior Eden and her friends, Rachel, CeCe, Ricky, Patty, Tammy, Eric, and Sean are hanging out at the local burger joint.
 Sean's father and local tow truck driver, Ray Sawyer, comes by to pick up an order, leading Rachel to comment on how scary he is while Tammy flashes him.
 After work, Eden and Eric walk home just as Ray drives up and asks if she's alright.
 When he is sure, he begins to leave when the Creole woman – CeCe's grandmother – passes by.
 She swerves to avoid Ray and nearly falls off the bridge.
 Ray saves her, but the woman begs him to get the suitcase.
 As he reaches for it, the car falls off of the bridge and starts sinking into the water below.
 Upon suddenly opening, several snakes emerge and attack Ray.
 The ambulance arrives to find Ray and CeCe's grandmother dead.
 CeCe arrives shaken up over the tragedy, and takes a charm that was on her grandmother's corpse.
 CeCe then surprises Eden and Eric by asking them about Ray.

 Later that night, the coroner examines Ray's body, noting several snake bites.
 Suddenly, Ray gets back up and kills the coroner before leaving to retrieve his truck.
 The next day, Eden visits her father's grave, and sees Ray's tow truck driving by.
 While swimming in the lake, a heavily drunk Sean ditches Rachel, forcing Eric to chase after him.
 Meanwhile, Tammy and Patty are planning to go shoplifting, but stop by Ray's business to fix their car first.
 Once Tammy's done, she goes to look for Patty, only to find her hanging by several chains.
 She tries to escape, but Ray lowers a car on her and sandblasts her to death.